zachlankton/zwc-chat/SECURITY.md

 ## Security Features

-z3chat implements several security measures:
+zwc chat implements several security measures:

 - **Authentication**: Session-based authentication with WorkOS
 - **HTTPS**: All traffic is encrypted using TLS